You wont believe some of these different types of yoga and their benefits.

 How to pick the right one of these different types of yoga [benefits vary]

-It’s a life-changer.
-But you need to know which type of yoga will compliment your lifestyle and boost your health (mentally and physically) based on your own individual needs.
+You need to know which type of yoga will compliment your lifestyle and boost your health (mentally and physically) based on your own individual needs.

 Doing Kundalini when you should be doing Yin is a recipe for failure.